This guide explains how to create an EC2 instance in preparation for installing Cerb.

 When connecting with an SSH client, each AMI may have a different default user.

-For the two AMIs we mentioned earlier, the default users are:
+For common AMIs, the default users are:

 - Amazon Linux: